-The higher personnel-related expenses were largely the result of increased stock-based compensation expenses.
-The increased consulting and outside services costs were primarily the result of recruiting costs related to our business realignment initiated in the fourth quarter of 2010, while the higher facilities and information technology infrastructure costs were primarily the result of the relocation of our headquarters to Burlington, Massachusetts during the second quarter of 2010.
-The decrease in mergers and acquisitions costs was the result of acquisition-related costs incurred in the 2010 period that were not present in the 2011 period.
-General and administrative expenses as a percentage of revenues decreased to 9.2% in the 2011 period, from 9.4% in the 2010 period, as a result of the increase in revenues for the 2011 period, partially offset by the effect of the increase in expenses.
+The higher personnel-related expenses for both 2011 periods were largely the result of increased stock-based compensation expenses.
+The increased consulting and outside services costs were primarily the result of recruiting costs related to our business realignment initiated in the fourth quarter of 2010, while the increase in legal settlement expenses for the 2011 periods was the result of an accrual for a settlement agreement reached during the second quarter of 2011.
+The decrease in mergers and acquisitions costs for the six months ended June 30, 2011, compared to the 2010 period, was the result of acquisition-related costs incurred in the 2010 period that were not present in the 2011 period.
+Conversely, during the second quarter of 2011, we incurred acquisition-related costs of \$0.2 million compared to costs of \$0.1 million recorded in the 2010 period.
+The lower facilities and information technology infrastructure costs for both 2011 periods were primarily the result of our continued efforts to reduce overhead.
+General and administrative expenses as a percentage of revenues increased to 9.2% for both the three- and six-month periods ended June 30, 2011 from 8.5% and 8.9%, respectively, for the 2010 periods, primarily as a result of the increased expenses in the 2011 periods.
+For the six-month period, the effect of the increase in revenues partially offset the effect of the increase in expenses.